Information Hidden in Gradients of Regression with Target Noise: Warm-up: Equal Hessian Losses

-While $\Sigma$ may differ between the batches in practice, e.g., due to finite data effects, the central intuition in this chapter is that by controlling the distribution of $\widehat{S}_{w_*}$, we can alter the distribution of $S_g(w)$.
+While $\Sigma$ may differ between batches in practice (e.g., due to finite data effects), the central intuition in this chapter is that by controlling the distribution of $\widehat{S}_{w_*}$, we can alter the distribution of $S_g(w)$.
+In the case of linear regression, one way to achieve this is by manipulating the targets, for example, by adding noise.